Update: June 2020

 Recent conversations with people close to the matter suggest that not a single country has been converted onto the Wirecard platform due to technical challenges with the integration.
 Can Wirecard tell investors what has caused these delays?
 What is the plan to convert seven different countries by the end of the year?
 What happens to the remaining four countries?

-When Wirecard first announced the acquisition, the closing was “due to be completed in multiple stages up to”.
+When Wirecard first announced the acquisition, the closing was “due to be completed in multiple stages up to June 2018”.
 The first year after all were planned to be closed (2019) was due to see a significant uplift in margins as they shifted customers onto the Wirecard platform.
 But this schedule has slipped by over a year – can Wirecard give investors a full and transparent update?

 Three months to finalise this work seems a challenge after two and a half years of inaction.
 What are the consequences to Wirecard if the deadline is missed?

-Wirecard’s most recent public filing (the September bond prospectus) flagged “a risk of a delay in the technical integration and migration” of the Citi portfolio, and stated that allegations in Singapore are likely to cause.
+Wirecard’s most recent public filing (the September bond prospectus) flagged “a risk of a delay in the technical integration and migration” of the Citi portfolio, and stated that allegations in Singapore are likely to cause delays to achieving individual licenses.
 Are these the allegations the police are investigating, and are these causing issues for Wirecard with the Monetary Authority in Singapore as well as the Commercial Affairs Department?

 Singapore’s new Payment Services Act comes into force on the 1st of January.
 Will Wirecard get a license while the CAD investigation is still pending?